Destinations › Scotland

 6. Glenfarclas Distillery

 For a boutique visitation and tasting experience, consider visiting Glenfarclas in Speyside.
 They are one of the few family-run operations still active in the district.
-Recently re-opened for visitation in July, 2021, Glenfarclas runs rampant with hospitality and prides itself on being one of the first Scotch distilleries to open its doors to visitors back in 1973.
+Glenfarclas runs rampant with hospitality and prides itself on being one of the first Scotch distilleries to open its doors to visitors back in 1973.

 Glenfarclas is ideal for guests who are passionate about learning about the history of whisky production through one family’s eyes.
 Note that the facility is rather old, and a complete tour involves climbing a few sets of stairs.
-Currently, their classic tour is available to visitors at no cost, but reservations should be made by contacting VisitorCentre@glenfarclas.com.
+Their Classic Tour costs £15 per person and, unusually, welcomes walk-ins — though you can still reserve ahead by emailing VisitorCentre@glenfarclas.com.

 7. Highland Park